Opera Maker & Director

 Russell is a director, composer, translator and orchestrator of opera based in Hull and his work has been supported by Sky Arts and Screen Yorkshire.

-Under his artistic leadership, HUO has become known for its imaginative approach to programming and passionate belief in honest and direct audience engagement.
+Under his artistic leadership, Hull Urban Opera has become known for its imaginative approach to programming and passionate belief in honest and direct audience engagement.
 The company’s ethos is friendly, playful and innovative, exploring the where, when and why of operatic performance.
 Accessibility is key, be it in disability access, price, subject matter or type of engagement and his ‘Brain Jar Sessions’, new music upstairs in a relaxed and popular wine bar, are typical of this approach.

 As composer, he recently completed his second chamber opera Mr Tilly’s Seance based on the short story by EF Benson.
 His other works include choral pieces and chamber music.